nautobot/nautobot-app-secrets-providers/README.md

 - **`Thycotic Secret Server by ID`**

     This provider uses the `Secret ID` to specifiy the secret that is selected.
-The `Secret ID` is displayed in the browser's url field if you `Edit` the data in Thycotic Secret Server.
+The `Secret ID` is displayed in the browser's URL field if you `Edit` the data in Thycotic Secret Server.

     - Example: